WeronikaMazek/ML_Metabolomics_Crohns_Disease/README.md

 Machine learning applications in the analysis of GC-MS metabolomics data.

 ## Objective
 The primary goal of this analysis is to determine which sample type—breath, blood, urine, or faeces—provides the most diagnostic signature for Crohn's disease (CD).
-Using machine learning (ML) techniques, we aim to identify patterns in GC-MS metabolomics data that differentiate CD samples from healthy controls.
+By building and evaluating machine learning models, we aim to identify patterns in GC-MS metabolomics data that differentiate CD samples from healthy controls.

 ## Libraries and Packages Used